Bangladesh sentences seven to death for 2016 cafe attack

 DHAKA (Reuters) - A Bangladesh court on Wednesday handed death sentences to seven members of an Islamist militant group for plotting an attack on a cafe in 2016 that killed 22 people, mostly foreigners, in the south Asian nation’s worst such incident.

 “Charges against them were proved beyond any doubt.
-The court gave them the highest punishment,” public persecutor Golam Sarwar Khan told reporters after the verdict in the capital, Dhaka, amid tight security.
+The court gave them the highest punishment,” public prosecutor Golam Sarwar Khan told reporters after the verdict in the capital, Dhaka, amid tight security.

 One of the eight people accused was acquitted, he added.